 Reason: Hit an iceberg near damaging watertight compartments

 The Titanic is undoubtedly the most famous shipwreck in history.
 The ship was built in Ireland and was considered to be “unsinkable.”
 It sank in the North Atlantic Ocean during its maiden voyage from Southampton to New York City on April 14th, 1912.
 1,517 people lost their lives.
-The ship was located in 1985 by a French-American expedition and numerous artifacts were removed by archeologists.
-Some companies have proposed plans to raise the ship from its seabed grave, at a depth of 13,000 feet underwater, but the wreck is incredibly fragile.
+The ship was located in 1985 by a French-American expedition, and numerous artifacts was removed by archeologists.
+Some companies have proposed plans to raise the ship from its seabed grave at a depth of 13,000 feet underwater, but the wreck is incredibly fragile.
 Today, it is protected under the UNESCO convention and will still be remembered by future generations.